-And, of course, you don’t need a particular reason, either.
+And, finally, you don’t need any reason.
 You can change the MAC for the hell of it because you can.
 That’s, of course, if you know how to figure out that of your device.

 How to figure out your device’s MAC